Prime Minister of Spain: Oath of office

 After the nominee is confirmed, the Speaker of the Congress formally reports the fact to the sovereign.
 The monarch then appoints the candidate as the new prime minister and this too is countersigned by the Speaker.

 During the swearing-in ceremony presided over by the monarch, customarily at the Audience Hall of the Royal Palace of Zarzuela, the prime minister–designate takes an oath of office over an open Constitution and—at choice since 2014—next to a Bible and a crucifix.
 The prime minister must take the oath or affirmation placing the right hand on the Constitution.
 Currently, only one prime minister has refused to take the oath of office next to religious symbols: Pedro Sánchez, along with most of his Cabinet members.
 His predecessor, Mariano Rajoy, a Catholic, put his right hand on the Constitution and, at the same time, his left hand on the Bible.
-As per tradition, if the members of the government choose not to take the oath along with any religious symbols, they use the word "prometo" ("I promise"), whereas if the take the oath with the Bible, they use the word "juro" ("I swear").
+As per tradition, government officials can choose to take the oath using "prometo, por mi conciencia y honor" ("I promise, under my conscience and honor") or simply using "I swear", which is more formal and linked to religion.
 The oath as taken by Prime Minister Zapatero on his first term in office on 17 April 2004 was:

 Once appointed, the prime minister forms his government whose ministers are appointed and removed by the monarch on the prime minister's advice.
 In the political life of Spain, the monarch would already be familiar with the various political leaders in a professional capacity, and perhaps less formally in a more social capacity, facilitating their meeting following a general election.
 Conversely, nominating the party leader whose party maintains a plurality and who are already familiar with their party manifesto facilitates a smoother nomination process.
 In the event of coalitions, the political leaders would customarily have met beforehand to hammer out a coalition agreement before their meeting with the Sovereign.